Features Overview

 Custom Modules

-GoSuki is designed to be modular through plugins.
+GoSuki’s built as a modular system with plugins.
 A plugin can be anything that imports data that can be mapped into bookmarks.
 This allows you to integrate GoSuki with other services and applications, bringing all your important links into one place.
 For example, the Github Stars module fetches the user’s Github stars and stores them as bookmarks, providing a convenient way to access your favorite repositories.
-The possibilities are endless, and we encourage developers to create their own custom modules to extend GoSuki’s functionality.
+The possibilities are endless, and developers can create their own custom modules to extend GoSuki’s functionality.

 Beyond GitHub Stars, modules can integrate with APIs (e.g., #twitter for saved tweets) or local data (e.g., #notes from a text file).